ShweetsStuff/anm2ed/README.md

 ## Features
 - Extended version of the original proprietary Nicalis animation editor
-- Smooth [Dear ImGui](https://github.com/ocornut/imgui) interface; docking, dragging and dropping, etc. You might be familiar with it from You might be familiar with it from (Repentogon)
+- Smooth [Dear ImGui](https://github.com/ocornut/imgui) interface; docking, dragging and dropping, etc. You might be familiar with it from (Repentogon).
 - New features
     - Can output .webm, .mp4 or *.png sequence (wih FFmpeg)
     - Cutting, copying and pasting